Featured image is taken from a mural painted by WGSS 2010 graduates Bobbi Gass and Abby Seeskin.

 Not just a field of study, a transformation in how you see yourselves and the world

 Have you thought about how power is disproportionately assigned in society?
 How people are valued and judged based on gender, sexual orientation, sexuality, indigeneity, race, religion, age, class?
-You could call this field “underdog studies” because we focus on just that: recognizing and studying inequality and injustice for all that under-represented identities experience, and then working to bring equity and justice for all.
+You could call this field “underdog studies” because we focus on just that: recognizing and studying inequality and injustice that under-represented identities experience, and then working to bring equity and justice for all.

 Students at Macalester tell us their very first course in WGSS transforms everything, from the way they look at music videos to the way they think about politics.
 Here, you’ll learn to evaluate more analytically what you read, hear, see, and believe.
-If your goal is to make your employers more fair-minded, laws more just, healthcare more accessible, in short, work to make the world a better place–Women’s, Gender and Sexuality Studies is a good place to start.
+If your goal is to make your employers more fair-minded, laws more just, healthcare more accessible, in short, if you want to work to make the world a better place–Women’s, Gender and Sexuality Studies is a good place to start.

 Why Macalester?
 A door that opens onto a wider world.